golangci/golangci-lint/README.md

   nakedret:
     # make an issue if func has more lines of code than this setting and it has naked returns; default is 30
     max-func-lines: 30
+  prealloc:
+    # XXX: we don't recommend using this linter before doing performance profiling.
+    # For most programs usage of prealloc will be a premature optimization.

+    # Report preallocation suggestions only on simple loops that have no returns/breaks/continues/gotos in them.
+    # True by default.
+    simple: true
+    range-loops: true # Report preallocation suggestions on range loops, true by default
+    for-loops: false # Report preallocation suggestions on for loops, false by default

 linters: